-Quantity surveyors oversee construction projects with building suppliers and manage project costs.
+Quantity surveyors oversee construction projects, managing risks and controlling costs.

 1. Entry requirements

 You'll need a degree or professional qualification accredited by the Royal Institution of Chartered Surveyors (RICS).
-Degree subjects include surveying, construction, and structural and civil engineering.
+This can be a quantity surveying degree or a postgraduate conversion course from any degree.
+Useful subjects are construction, structural or civil engineering, mathematics, geography, economics or land studies.

-You could also start work as a surveying technician or surveying assistant, then study to become a quantity surveyor.
+You could also start work as a junior or trainee quantity surveyor, a surveying technician or surveying assistant, then study to become a quantity surveyor.

 You could also get into this job with an apprenticeship.